 Hours of work: 35 hours / week, with occasional evening and weekend events.

-Terms of employment: Staff are supervised by and responsible to a volunteer Board of Directors and unionized under CUPE Local 2484, with a 6 month probationary period.
+Terms of employment: Staff are supervised by the Policy Coordinator and responsible to a volunteer Board of Directors and unionized under CUPE Local 2484.25, with a 3-month probationary period.

 Apply to: [email protected]

 Please be advised that only those chosen for an interview will be contacted.
 A writing sample will be requested from candidates when confirming an interview.